Awesome Gold Text Effect In Photoshop

 I was looking for just the right gold lettering effect to use for some banners.
 After much search and experimenting with several metallic effects, I chose to do this Gold lettering on a hammered metal surface.
-This is a fun and fairly easy gold effect for letter you can use on photos or just a dark background.
+This is a fun and fairly easy gold effect for a letter you can use on photos or just a dark background.
 It works for phrases as well as heading banners.
 I was very happy with the outcome for my own text uses as you will be too.

 I started by choosing the size of my artboard as 3” high by 12” wide and a resolution of 300 dpi.

 I filled the background with black by pressing opt+delete.
-I had to be sure that the default color settings were in place first by pressing D. You can do the same thing by grabbing the paint bucket tool and dumping black in the art board.
+I had to be sure that the default color settings were in place first by pressing D. You can do the same thing by grabbing the paint bucket tool and dumping black in the artboard.

 Step 2.
 Background

 I converted the layer to a smart object to make it more flexible.
 To do this I went to Layer>Smart Object>Convert to Smart Object.
 There are several reasons for doing this.
-The most important being that if you wish to use this later for another text or style you can by just double clicking on the smart object and change it without effecting anything else.
+The most important being that if you wish to use this later for another text or style you can by just double-clicking on the smart object and change it without affecting anything else.
 The filters and effects will still be attached.
 This way you don’t have to re-invent the wheel every time you want a new gold lettering banner.

 Do you think you might have a use for gold lettering?

 On this same layer, I created my effects by going to Filter>Render>Clouds.
 Then Filter>Render>Difference Clouds.
 This gave me a dark patterned effect.
 Then I went to Filter>Distort>Glass.
 The texture stayed on the default setting of “frosted” and Scaling at 100%.
 Then I changed the Distortion to 15 and the Smoothness down to 2, to reduce the mottled glass to a more hammered metal look.
 Then I clicked OK.